censorship-no/dcomms/README.md

 Decentralized communications that work with or without the Internet

-## Prerequisites
+# Prerequisites
-* A pre-existing docker swarm already setup and configured is necessary for orchestration of this software service stack.
+* A pre-existing [docker swarm](https://docs.docker.com/engine/swarm/) already setup and configured is necessary for orchestration of this software service stack.
 * A domain to use for production.
 * A subdomain with the A record pointed to the IP address of a node for automatic issuance of a Let's Encrypt SSL certificate.
 * A subdomain with the MX record pointed to the A record of a node for DeltaChat mail delivery.

 # Introduction

 `dcomms` is a bundle of decentralized communication software running as services in the form of a docker swarm stack.

-It can be used to rapidly deploy decentralized services on multiple hosts.
+It is used to rapidly deploy and orchestrate decentralized, federated, communications platforms such as [Matrix](https://matrix.org/) and [DeltaChat](https://delta.chat) across multiple hosts.

 ## Service containers